Michigan homeowners insurance, reasons you may have been denied.

 To determine if your property is “qualified,” MBPIA will have your property inspected (at no cost to you).
 If MBPIA decides that your property is not qualified, you are entitled to a written explanation of why the property does not qualify and what you need to do to make it eligible.

 All MBPIA Policies are issued for one year, which can be renewed on a qualified property for the next two years without another inspection, which could be scheduled at MBPIA’s discretion.
-If work is required MBPIA can issue a temporary binder for up to 60 days that will insure your property while you are waiting for an inspection or make the repairs to qualify your property.
+If work is required MBPIA can issue a temporary binder for up to 60 days that will insure your property while you are waiting for inspection or make the repairs to qualify your property.

 Michigan Basic Insurance offers two types of Michigan homeowners policies